 Animal research policy

-Every 6 minutes, someone in the UK receives the devastating news that they are going blind.
-That's already 2.5 million people today.
-Without further investment in research, by 2050. that number will have soared to 3.5 million.
+Every 6 minutes, someone in the UK receives the devastating news that they are going blind, and there are already 2.5 million people today living with visual impairment that significantly affects their daily lives.
+Without further investment in research, by 2050, that number will have soared to 3.5 million.
 We must do all we can to find better ways of preventing, diagnosing and treating blinding conditions.

 We are committed to ensuring that research findings progress robustly from the laboratory to the clinic.
 In many cases, the research that we fund will already be carried out in a clinical setting involving human patients and healthy volunteers.
 However, for some projects, if there are no valid alternatives, we fund research which uses small animals such as zebrafish, mice, and rats.